ethereum/solidity-blog/_posts/2022-12-05-solidity-core-team-updates.md

 ## Thank you to our alumni 💐

 Like in any other project, there naturally comes a time for some team members to move on to other challenges.
 Since our last update, we have bid farewell to Christian (@christianparpart), Damian (@wechman), Đorđe (@mijovic), Hari (@hrkrshnn), Mathias (@marenz),  and Nishant (@nishant-sachdeva).
 We were delighted to have them and wish them all the best for their future!
-Luckily, some alumni remain in our orbit and continue to contribute with code and input to language design discussions.
+Luckily, some alumni remain in our orbit and continue contributing with code and input to language design discussions.

 ## Introducing new team members 💝